angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 #### Game 1

-I don't know what he's on and keep a good hand with Doomsday and Force.
+I don't know what he is on and keep a good hand with Doomsday and Force.
 Andrea goes Cavern into :card[Anointed Peacekeeper] and I draw Force + 3 more Doomsday's.
 Womp womp.